 Storage

-Baked Cookies: Store baked cookies in an airtight container at room temperature for 2-3 days.
+Baked cookies - Store baked cookies in an airtight container at room temperature for 2-3 days.

-Cookie Dough in the Refrigerator: You can store this cookie dough for up to 3 days in the refrigerator.
+Cookie dough in the refrigerator - You can store this cookie dough for up to 3 days in the refrigerator.
 Be sure to keep it in an airtight container.
 Remove the cookie dough from the refrigerator 30 minutes before baking to make sure that the dough is easy to scoop.

-Cookie Dough in the Freezer: There is truly nothing more convenient that pulling a container of cookie dough from the freezer and baking fresh cookies.
+Cookie dough in the freezer - There is truly nothing more convenient that pulling a container of cookie dough from the freezer and baking fresh cookies.
 Frozen cookie dough is good in the freezer for up to 3 months.

-Amanda's Cookie baking Tips
+Amanda's Favorite Cookie Baking Tips

-Use a Cookie Scoop - a cookie scoops makes it easy to scoop uniform sized ball of cookie dough that will bake evenly.
+Use a cookie scoop - A cookie scoops makes it easy to scoop uniform sized ball of cookie dough that will bake evenly.

-Use a Kitchen Scale - using a kitchen scale for your dry ingredients guarantees that the recipe will come out well every time that you make it.
+Use a kitchen scale - Using a kitchen scale for your dry ingredients guarantees that the recipe will come out well every time that you make it.

-Brown That Butter! - brown butter elevates any recipe but especially a cookie recipe.
+Brown that butter! - Brown butter elevates any recipe but especially a cookie recipe.
 Browning the butter adds a nutty, caramel flavor to the cookie dough and helps to create that soft and chewy texture.

-Slightly underbake the cookies - you want the cookies to be golden brown on the edges and a lighter brown in the middle.
+Slightly underbake the cookies - You want the cookies to be golden brown on the edges and a lighter brown in the middle.
 Once you pull the cookies from the oven, they will continue baking on the sheet pan for a few more minutes.
 This strategy guarantees soft, chewy cookies.

 There are two main reasons that cookies spread or don't spread.
 The first one is flour.
 Too much flour, and your cookies will come out like little hockey pucks.
 Not enough flour, and your cookies will be thin and flat.
 I recommend using a kitchen scale, especially for measuring your flour.